Retirement & Income Planning

 North Shore Asset Management & Tax Advisory – Retirement & Income Planning

 Retirement planning is done by many, but not by all.
 Retirement defined is finishing your life’s work.
 Or perhaps reducing your involvement, leaving your job if you have a job or profession, and relying on your assets to produce income for yourself and your family.
 The key is to plan ahead and make sure there are enough resources to provide more stable and predictable income for the remaining years of a retiree’s life.
 In essence, we would want enough income to cover the foreseeable living expenses for lifetime enjoyment and needs.
 It requires a review of assets, of course.
-And how much in resource is necessary to generate that income in retirement.
+And how much in resource is necessary to help generate that income in retirement.

 The process for retirement planning begins with a discussion of goals, primarily when retirement would begin and if we’re dealing with a married couple, it would be a question of do both spouses retire or does one?
 Does the retirement occur at different times or years?
 But it starts out with timing.
 Then we would address the subject of the desired level of retirement income.
 Some people like to retire prior to eligibility for full Social Security retirement or the available of a pension if there is one or others will choose to retire once they have achieved the full retirement benefit which is currently age 67 or perhaps waiting until 70 for that and any pension availability if there is such a thing.
 And we would look at those resources and compare them to the costs of living.
 Everything including things like housing, medical, automotive, leisure, food and other normal expenditures or planned expenditures.
 Often people plan to pay for weddings, vacations, the acquisition of a second home, things of that nature are also among objectives that our clients have.
 We would then go through a process of what we call a gap analysis which means comparing the availability of income resources to the desired amount of income in retirement.
 We would then look at other sources, such as 401(k) or Thrift Savings Plan balances and other investment accounts as resources to produce income from those assets as well.
 We would take any particular gap, if there is one, and engineer a plan to get income from the non-income-producing sources, like 401(k)s and TSPs and other 403(b)s or IRAs or any of those tax-deferred savings plans.
 We can also use cash if there is a lot of cash in banks as resources to develop a plan to reduce the income that is needed to fill the gap between income resources and the desired income goal.
 We would talk about risk tolerance and the need for liquidity.